-There was a lot of activity there including Pottery and Painting classes, Supplies for hobbys of all kinds, an enthusiastic and large model airplane club, and a weekly segment on a TV show in Dawson Creek , our local station. ( Dawson Creek is actually in British Columbia 80 Miles west of Grande Prairie).
-Through this media did we nourish the hunger of crafty people, with tantalizing, how to, and ,whats what, in techniques and Materials.
+There was a lot of activity at the Centre, including Pottery and Painting classes, Supplies for Crafts and hobbies of all kinds, an enthusiastic and large model airplane club, and a weekly segment on a TV show in Dawson Creek , our local station. ( Dawson Creek is actually in British Columbia 80 Miles west of Grande Prairie).
+Through this media did we nourish the hunger of crafty people, with tantalizing" how to" and "whats what" in techniques and Materials.
 Mrs Collins was a tireless leader, full of ideas and good spirit, She is, and always will be, well remembered.

 Twice a year the Centre would auction Arts and Crafts that came from all over.
 On such an occasion three drawings came into my hands , they were obviously by the same artist, only one was signed, "Robert Bateman", it was a sketch of wolf cubs, simple and marvelous , so impressed was I that I've been sketching ever since,I could easily carry pencil an pad, no matter how, or where, I travelled, and travel I did, but thats another story.